metaDMG-dev/metaDMG-core/README.md

 - `--output`: Mandatory output path.
 - `--results-dir`: Direct path to the results directory.
+- `--add-fit-predictions`: Include fit predictions D(x) in the output.

 Note that neither the config-file nor `--results-dir` have to be specified (in which just the default `config.yaml` is used), however,